 With just one checking account and one savings account, you eliminate confusion and can simplify your finances.
 If all of your paychecks go into your checking account automatically, using direct deposit, you can set up recurring automatic transfers into savings for the date after your payment hits.

 This way, money moves into your savings account, while leaving what you know you’ll need in checking until your next paycheck.
-A number of banks, especially the larger chains, also charge monthly fees for checking accounts or require a minimum deposit to open a new account, so having only two accounts total reduces your amount of fees you’ll need to worry about.
+A number of banks, especially the larger chains, also charge monthly fees for checking accounts or require a minimum deposit to open an online bank account, so having only two accounts total reduces your amount of fees you’ll need to worry about.

 For those who are married or starting a family, military personnel or planning extended foreign travel, freelancers or business owners, there may be benefits to having multiple savings accounts or checking accounts for different financial needs.

 While couples do not necessarily need to share all of their finances, there are certain benefits to having a joint account for your household and family.
 For one thing, it can help cover large monthly payments such as a mortgage, rent, or other household expenses equally.